Hotel Les Trois Rois: Celebrity clientele

 Political leaders who have stayed at the hotel include Willy Brandt, Helmut Schmidt, Valéry Giscard d'Estaing, and the Dalai Lama.
 Heads of state claimed as guests include King Farouk of Egypt and Queen Elizabeth II.
 In 1798 Napoleon Bonaparte had a business lunch here with Basel officials "to discuss French-Swiss relations".
 A more recent guest was Britain's General Montgomery.
 Guests from the worlds of the arts and literature have included Voltaire, Jean-Paul Sartre, Charles Dickens, Herbert von Karajan, Duke Ellington, and Marc Chagall.
 Theodor Herzl stayed at the hotel in August 1897 while attending the First Zionist Congress.
 The American scientist and philosopher Charles S. Peirce stayed there in January 1870.

 The composer and conductor Pierre Boulez was awakened by police at six in the morning in his room at the Hotel Les Trois Rois late in 2001; the officers confiscated his passport and disappeared.
 In 1967, Boulez had given an interview to Der Spiegel in which he said that "the opera houses should be blown up".
 The law enforcement officials picked up on it during a routine check of hotel guest registrations.
 The passport was returned after a few hours.

+The king's finance minister: From the Grand Hôtel Les Trois Rois back to the Royal Court of Versailles

+On 20 July 1789, Jacques Necker, the former finance minister of King Louis XVI, arrived at the Grand Hôtel Les Trois Rois with a large entourage, following his dismissal on 11 July by the king.
+After being dismissed by the king, Jacques Necker stopped in Basel on his way to his country estate, the Château de Coppet.
+However, just one day later, on 21 July, a royal courier delivered a letter to Jacques Necker from the king, in which the king asked Necker to return to his service as finance minister.
+Necker accepted the king's request in a letter dated 23 July and returned to Versailles, where he arrived on 29 July.
+A decision that was not without consequences for the French Revolution.